 Overview: What is osteoporosis?

 We build up our skeleton until around the age of 25.
 After that, our bones remain more or less stable for years.
 From the age of 40, the natural ageing process of our bones begins: The mineral salt content and thus the stability slowly decrease.
 In the case of osteoporosis, however, those affected lose too much bone mass in a short space of time.
 A healthy bone has a sponge-like structure with dense and firm structures, the bone beams.
-The decrease in bone density and the reduced bone quality leads to a decrease in the stability and resilience of the bones.
+The decrease in bone density and the reduced bone quality lead to a decrease in the stability and resilience of the bones.
 If this process progresses, the slightest accident, everyday activities or even spontaneous fractures can occur.
 This often affects the spine, as well as the thighs, upper arms and forearms.

 Although osteoporosis mainly affects women after the menopause, the disease can also occur in men at an advanced age.
 However, certain diseases or medication can also lead to reduced bone density in young people.
 Osteoporosis itself does not hurt, but bone fractures are usually painful and can lead to a loss of quality of life, especially in the case of hip or vertebral fractures.
 It is therefore advisable to start preventive measures at an early stage.